Program requirements and course descriptions for all programs can be found in the Undergraduate Calendar.

 NOTE: Students admitted to any specialization in teacher education may enroll in the minor in Spanish and have their capacity to teach Spanish as third language recognized by a school board or private school.

-Bradley Nelson, Associate Professor — Spanish Golden Age theatre and prose; colonial discourse; semiotics; psychoanalytic and Marxist theory.
+Bradley Nelson, Professor — Spanish Golden Age theatre and prose; colonial discourse; semiotics; psychoanalytic and Marxist theory.

 Catherine Vallejo, Professor — Nineteenth-century Spanish-American literature, especially women's issues; Spanish-American short story; Caribbean women's presence at world exhibitions.